brandonwhitmire/personal-ansible/README.md

 # Troubleshooting and Pitfalls

-* Be aware of the current directory that you invoke any `ansible*` command in.
-Ansible is sensitive to certain files being in a the current directory, and this could many strange errors when outside of the proper working directory.
-When in doubt, run `cd /ansible_controller` to get back into the proper working directory.
+* Be aware of the current directory that invokes any `ansible*` command.
+Ansible is sensitive to certain files being in the current directory, and this could cause many strange errors when outside of the proper working directory.
+When in doubt, run `cd /ansible_controller` to get back into the proper working directory or exit the Dockerized Ansible controller node then re-enter it.

 # TODO

 Actions and capabilities to add eventually:

-- parameterize aur\_builder as handler and ensure user is removed after installation
 - zsh/bash setup and default to zsh
 - (neo)vim
 - i3